-[former] Ebenezer Chapel (Wesleyan Methodist Association, later United Methodist Free Church), Dudleston Heath, near Ellesmere
+[former] Ebenezer Chapel a.k.a.
+Gravel Hole chapel (Wesleyan Methodist Association, later United Methodist Free Church), Dudleston Heath, near Ellesmere

 This chapel was built in 1835.
 It has a bell-cote and weathervane at the north end.
-About 1851 it was described as being located at the "Gravel Holes".
-In 1851 it had free sittings for about 60 attenders, and average attendances of 40 or 50 at their afternoon and evening services, according to the Census taken 30 March 1851.
+About 1851 it was described as being located at the "Gravel Hole".
+In 1851 it had free sittings for about 60 attenders, and attendances of 35 & 28 at their afternoon and evening services (somewhat bekow the average attendance), according to the Census taken 30 March 1851.
 In 1875 is ws reported that the chapel had the "peculiarity of a bell in a turret, which proved very useful in calling the young people in from their out-door enjoyments".
+The chapel was still in congregational use in 1924.
 By 1988 it had been converted to residential use and was called "Chapel House".